LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 (`span_a_26`, `span_b_26`) and a combined `maxspan`.
 Placeholder fields that depend on trade history (e.g. `buy_qty_5m`, `sell_qty_5m`) are filled with `NaN` so they can later be merged with collector output.

+You can run this step directly from the repository root using `python f5_ml_pipeline/03_features.py`.
+The script automatically adjusts `sys.path` so that imports from `indicators.py` resolve correctly.